Two Albertans named Canada’s new astronauts - Red Deer Advocate

 “I’m grateful to have had that role model and that memory makes this moment so powerful for me.”

-Kutryk, for his part, said he is honoured to be joining the Canadian Space Agency.
+Kutryk, who holds the rank of lieutenant-colonel in the air force, said he is honoured to be joining the Canadian Space Agency.

 “Throughout the recruitment campaign, Jenny and I met some amazing Canadians, scientists, doctors, engineers, pilots like myself.
 There is so much talent in this country,” he said.

-Note: Note to readers: This is a corrected story.
-A previous version wrongly said Side is a lieutenant colonel in the RCAF, it’s Kutryk who is in the air force